indonesia plane crash 248.88.

 (photo credit: AP)

 At least 98 people were killed, including two on the ground, and 15 others were injured, said Bambang Samudro, chief of the military air base in Magetan.
-Many of the injured suffered severe burns.

 The air force has operated C-130s - the backbone of its transport wing - since the early 1960s, when it received a batch of 10 from the United States in exchange for the release of a CIA bomber pilot shot down in 1958 while supporting an anti-government mutiny.

 About 40 more were delivered over the next 20 years, many secondhand and provided by Washington before the Clinton administration imposed sanctions on military deliveries because of violence that broke out during East Timor's 1999 break for independence.

 The air force complained that many of the planes quickly became unserviceable because of the lack of spare parts.
 Though the embargo was lifted several years ago, the air worthiness of many remained in question.

 There also have been a series of commercial airline crashes in recent years which killed more than 120 people.
 The EU responded by banning all Indonesian carriers from flying to Europe.